Psychology M.A. - Counseling Psychology

 Students in the practitioner option are trained to work as counselors and therapists at the master’s level.
 Graduates of the practitioner option may choose to continue their education or pursue licensure at the master’s level.

-The practitioner option requires a minimum of 48 units for the degree while the research option requires a minimum of 51 units for the degree.
-However, students are permitted to take up to 60 course units in their degree program for the purposes of meeting state licensing requirements to practice as a professional counselor.
+Both the practitioner and research options require a minimum of 60 units for the degree.
+This requirement aligns with the program's accreditation by the Masters in Psychology and Counseling Accreditation Council, and state licensing requirements to practice as a professional counselor.
 Elective courses are offered in the summer and winter sessions to help students meet these requirements.

 Required Courses